 AdWords just recently rolled out the ability to check on each individual Quality Score factor, helping advertisers pinpoint where they may be falling short so that they can optimize for it.
 Previously, advertisers only had insight as to their overall Quality Score out of 10 points, with no discernable explanation as to why, which meant that advertisers had to dig into the data just to see what might be the cause of a lower score.

 That functionality is now available in “Columns” in the AdWords UI.
 Simply navigate to the “Keywords” tab and select “Columns” → “Modify Columns”.
 From there, navigate down to “Quality Score.”
 As you can see in the screenshot below, this allows you to see not only your overall Quality Score, but the performance of each respective factor you wish to look at as well, including historical data benchmarks:

-But the question becomes, why is this important?
+But the question becomes, why is this important for your PPC manager?
 Again, it comes down to performance relative to cost efficiency.
 If you look at each respective factor of Quality Score, it is essentially Google’s way of ensuring that users are seeing information that is intended to be as relevant as possible to what they are looking for.
 In that effort, Google rewards ads that have a higher Quality Score with a lower average cost-per-click, to discourage companies with huge budgets from bidding on any keywords regardless of its pertinence to the business or service offering, and stealing market share away from smaller businesses that may be exactly what the searcher was looking for.

 Why should this matter to a business?
 Because if your PPC agency is letting your Quality Score slip by not monitoring each of these factors and making adjustments to remedy any dips in score, they are effectively costing you extra money for each click, and spending your money irresponsibly.
 This can then adversely affect your conversion volume due to eventual budgetary constraints, CPA, and bottom-line revenue, so saying that Quality Score is an important thing to keep an eye on is a tremendous understatement.